THE STOOGES – Released 50 Years Ago – August 5, 1969

 The band intended to replicate their 5-song live set on the album.
 They were told that there were not enough songs, so they wrote ‘Little Doll’, ‘Real Cool Time’ and “Not Right” overnight at the Chelsea Hotel in New York City.
-The recording was made in two days at The Hit Factory.
+The recording was made in just a few days at The Hit Factory.

 Iggy:”…that year was going to be around for a long time.
 I mean you don’t hear a lot about like 1971, but you still hear 1969.
 That’s a powerful number… The key is, “Another year with nothing to do, Boo-Hoo!”
 And, for me, that was true because of frustration; … because I hadn’t gotten my hands on the levers of power, the means of production, that would allow me to express myself… I was singing for the delinquent group I belonged to, because the other guys in the group would never even think about that.
 They’d just go, “Awwww, there’s nothing to do.”

 – Iggy Pop, NPR – All Songs Considered, May 11, 2016

 ‘I Wanna Be Your Dog’ is the most romantic thing a guy could say to a girl.
 It says everything.
 The meaning is literal.
 Iggy wanted to be loved and treated in the same way that a woman treats her dog – the punishment and the rewards.